menzerath/putr/README.md

 # putr
-putr opens a basic HTTP-server to receive and store data given via HTTP put-requests and is configured using a simple json-file.
+putr opens a HTTP-server to receive and store data given via HTTP put-requests and is configured using a simple json-file.

 ## Installation